Pickles Pickled vegetables

 Sushi Ginger (Gari)

-The pickled ginger that is typically served with sushi is also part of Tsukemono.
-Unlike Beni shōga, Gari has a sweet and spicy taste and is perfect for getting rid of the fishy taste.
-It is also cut into very thin slices.
+The pickled ginger that is typically served with sushi is also considered Tsukemono.
+Unlike Beni shōga, Gari has a sweet-spicy flavor and is perfect for cleansing the palate from fishy flavors.
+It’s also sliced into very thin pieces.

 Rakkyo

-Rakkyo look like garlic cloves, but looks are deceiving.
-They are Chinese onions that taste similar to shallots.
-They are pickled in salt, soy sauce or sweet vinegar and served with Japanese curry.
-Here is a delicious recipe for Kare Raisu .
+Rakkyo look like garlic cloves, but the appearance is deceiving.
+They are Chinese onions, which taste somewhat like shallots.
+They are pickled in salt, soy sauce, or sweet vinegar and served with Kare.

 Kare Raisu